 Where will you find a substitute teacher who will work in a classroom full of exposed, possibly infected students?

-Heritage will provide in-house substitues and contract out with qualified personnel when necessary.
+If students are exposed and possible infected, they will be home following LACDPH Home Quarantine Instructions.
+Heritage will provide in-house substitutes and contract out with qualified personnel when necessary.
 If the school’s contact tracing procedures determine that students need to isolate, we will do so.